 Seeley Lake is a very small town located in the state of Montana.
 With a population of 1,682 people and just one neighborhood, Seeley Lake is the 66th largest community in Montana.

-Seeley Lake is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seeley Lake is generally considered to be a blue-collar town.
+44.44% of the Seeley Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seeley Lake is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Seeley Lake who work in management occupations (25.63%), office and administrative support (10.22%), and sales jobs (8.06%).

 Of important note, Seeley Lake is also a town of artists.
 Seeley Lake has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seeley Lake’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.27% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Seeley Lake telecommute to their jobs.
+Overall, about 21.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Seeley Lake is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Seeley Lake’s overall crime rate is lower than average for the country.